unvercan/activation-function-comparison-pytorch/README.md

-# pytorch-activation-functions-comparison
+# activation-functions-comparison-pytorch
-- Comparison of common activation functions in PyTorch using MNIST dataset
+Comparison of common activation functions on MNIST dataset using PyTorch.

 ## Activation functions:
 - Relu